HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - IIFE
   - global
   - globalThis
-  - window
+  - window: 🖐️used
   - getters and setters
   - __proto__
   - prototype
-  - equality operators
+  - equality operators: 🖐️used
-  - logical operators
+  - logical operators: 🖐️used
-  - bitwise operators
+  - bitwise operators: 🖐️used
-  - ternary operator
+  - ternary operator: 🖐️used
-  - void
+  - void: 🖐️used
   - yield
   - await
   - template literal
   - strict mode
   - delete
-  - in
+  - in: 🖐️used
   - super
-  - Symbol
+  - Symbol: 🖐️used
   - Reflect
 - Statements
   - if: 🖐️used
   - while: 🖐️used
-  - do..while
+  - do..while: 🖐️used
   - for: used
   - for..in: 🖐️used
-  - for..of
+  - for..of: 🖐️used
   - for await
   - throw
   - break: 🖐️used
-  - continue
+  - continue: 🖐️used
   - import: 🖐️used
   - export
   - label